codarrenvelvindron/codarren.github.io/_drafts/Shortening_work_meetings.md

 And know that everything that the participants planned for after your meeting is getting spoiled.

+They will be late for their next meeting, and as a meeting organiser, it is your fault.

 ### 6. Finish early
 There is nothing more gratifying that a meeting planned for 30 minutes that finishes within 15 minutes.